- Informal Economy

 Julia is WIEGO’s Secretariat Manager and faculty assistant to Marty Chen, WIEGO International Coordinator, at the Harvard Kennedy School of Government.
 Julia holds a master of theological studies from Harvard Divinity School, where she focused her coursework on Judaism and Islam.
 While in graduate school, she worked at the Hauser Center for Nonprofit Organizations at Harvard University as a conference assistant in the Justice and Human Rights domain, and subsequently as a research assistant in the Humanitarian & Development NGOs domain.
 She completed her BA in religious studies at Florida State University, where she also minored in studio art.

 Karen McCabe joined WIEGO while a student in the International Education Policy program at Harvard Graduate School of Education where she received a Master's degree in May, 2011.
 Karen is interested in international adult education and training and international development.
 Before coming to WIEGO, she worked in the field of adult education in Massachusetts for many years, teaching and advising immigrant students from countries including China, Colombia, Haiti, Nigeria, Peru, and Vietnam.
-She has also volunteered and worked in China with individuals with disabilities, their families, and their teachers through The Five Project, Inc., an organization she and her sister co-founded.
+She has also volunteered and worked in China with individuals with disabilities, their families, and their teachers through The Five Project for International Autism and Disability Support, Inc., an organization she and her sister co-founded.
 In addition to her Ed.M. from HGSE, Karen also has a B.A. degree in Foreign Languages (Spanish/Chinese) from Hamilton College, an M.A. degree in Chinese from Indiana University and an M.S. degree in Adult Education from Indiana University.

 Karin Pape is the WIEGO European Regional Advisor since 2007.
 She was a Works Council member at “Jacobs Kaffee” (now Kraft Foods) in Bremen, Germany and an activist in the German Food and Allied Workers’ Union (NGG) for many years.
 She is an economist by profession.
 She worked as an international consultant on an industrial project in Russia before moving to Geneva.
 Since 2002 she has been working on informal and precarious employment at the Global Labour Institute (Switzerland) and had a special focus on homework, in particular in Germany and Asia.
 From 2009 until July 2011 she was seconded to the International Union of Food, Agricultural, Hotel, Restaurant, Catering, Tobacco and Allied Workers’ Associations (IUF) to serve as the interim international coordinator of the International Domestic Workers Network (IDWN).
 In August 2011 she went back to her “WIEGO Europe” work, which includes coordinating Domestic Workers Organizations in Europe, serving as liaison person to the ILO and the newly founded Domestic Workers Research Network, supporting networking amongst home-based workers in South East Europe and ongoing work in Central and Eastern Europe generally.